 Marieli Rowe (left) and Marty Rayala (right) of the National Telemedia Council present awards of appreciation for advancing media literacy in the USA to Alan Levitt, director of the White House Office of National Drug Policy and Elizabeth Thoman, CML president and Chair of the 1996 National Media Literacy Conference.

 For over 30 years, CML has been a national, even international, voice explaining the importance of media literacy in today's culture and promoting its adoption by schools, afterschool programs, libraries, churches and community centers.
-As a research and development organization, we have helped define the media literacy field and set a standard for the practice of media literacy education.
-Our framework for media literacy education serves as a foundation for media literacy education throughout the world, and our CML MediaLit Kit utilizes a methodology for teaching critical thinking about media that is consistent, replicable, measurable and scalable.
+The Center for Media Literacy was founded by Elizabeth Thoman, a Roman Catholic sister, in 1989 as a nondenominational, nonpartisan organization.
+With a focus on research and development, we have helped define the media literacy field and set a standard for the practice of media literacy education.
+Our evidence-based framework for media literacy education serves as a foundation for media literacy education throughout the world, and our CML MediaLit Kit utilizes a methodology for teaching critical thinking about media that is consistent, replicable, measurable and scalable.
 We have provided fact sheets and information kits, news media interviews, blogs, articles, publications and reproducible resources designed to interpret and articulate the importance and promise of media literacy education in the United States and abroad.
 Our website has served millions of people throughout the world with credible and pertinent information on media literacy.

 CML provides public education primarily through the development of this comprehensive website, providing its CML MediaLit Kit and covering current issues and topics, articles and reports, cases and implementation advice, resources for teaching, and information about training opportunities and activities in the media literacy field.
 Our Reading Room contains more than 1,000 pages of current and historical articles on media literacy.